omansak/libvideo/docs/building.md

 Once this is done, you'll find a fresh batch of the core DLLs in `src/libvideo/bin/Release/` as well as the other projects in the solution.

+Note that the build script caches the path to MSBuild; the second time you run the build script, you no longer need to specify the path:

+    ./build.sh

 ### Passing options to the build script

 By default, the script will only build the solution in `src/` as part of the build process.
 If you'd like to e.g. run tests or set the configuration to Debug during the build, run `./build.sh --help` to see a list of options.

+## FAQ

+### How do I install MSBuild for Mac/Linux?

+Make sure you have Mono installed beforehand.

+First install NuGet if you don't already have it:

+    curl -sSL -o nuget.exe https://api.nuget.org/downloads/nuget.exe

+Next, to install MSBuild:

+    packageid="Microsoft.Build.Mono.Debug"
+    version="14.1.0.0-prerelease" # update as needed
+    mono nuget.exe install $packageid -Version $version -Source "https://www.myget.org/F/dotnet-buildtools/"

+To use it during the build script, run

+    ./build.sh --msbuild ../Microsoft.Build.Mono.Debug.14.1.0.0-prerelease/lib # adjust accordingly

+Remember, after the first build you can simply run

+    ./build.sh